-- A relevant degree with experience within the higher education sector; or a combination of relevant experience and education/ training. - Proven ability to manage projects and people in a dynamic and changing environment. - High level organisational skills and demonstrated time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A demonstrated client-centred approach, the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients of varying backgrounds and with differing needs. - Demonstrated ability to influence and forge working relationships with internal and external stakeholders. - Ability to work collaboratively and flexibly both in a team and independently and in an environment with changing demands. - High level oral and written communication skills, including the ability to prepare reports addressing a range of audiences. - A high level of initiative and drive with a demonstrated ability to identify, develop and implement solutions to complex problems or new opportunities for improvement where appropriate. - Demonstrated ability to use advanced level features of word processing and spreadsheet software packages, and internet browsers, including filing and retrieval of documents; simultaneous use of two or more applications; tables; graphics; data presentation; and reports.
+- Relevant undergraduate qualification with experience within the higher education sector; or an equivalent combination of relevant experience and/or education/ training. - Demonstrated high level organisational and time management skills with a proven ability to prioritise tasks to meet competing deadlines with a high degree of accuracy and attention to detail. - A strong customer service ethic with the ability to manage pressure in a fast-paced client service environment, and a demonstrated commitment to the provision of excellent service to a diverse range of clients with differing needs. - Ability to work autonomously and collaboratively in a team environment with changing demands but with high accountability to management staff. - Well-developed analytical and problem-solving skills. - High level verbal and written communication skills, including the ability to prepare reports addressing a range of audiences. - A high level of initiative and drive with a demonstrated ability to provide input into business processes for continuous improvement. - Demonstrated ability to facilitate and manage working relationships with internal and external stakeholders. - Proficiency in a range of computing applications, databases, customer relationship management tools and web-based systems.